How to stop knitting from curling

 3. Practice with a swatch: Before starting your actual project, knit a small swatch to test your tension.
 This will help you identify if you need to adjust the tightness or looseness of your stitches.
 Don’t be afraid to frog your swatch and start over until you find the right tension.

-See also How to fade in garageband
+See also How to drop off at stansted airport

 4. Use the right needle size: Knitting needles come in different sizes, and using the wrong size needle can result in uneven tension.
 Make sure to check the recommended needle size for your yarn and adjust accordingly.
 If your project tends to curl, you can try using a slightly larger needle size to achieve more openness in your stitches.